torn1147/-ber-Germany/README.md

 -Made battles slightly quicker
 -CAGs now have limited sub fighting ability
--Units can now attrition to death and countries get dissent if they don't produce enough supplies
+-Units can now attrition to death and countries get dissent if they don't produce enough supplies -Buffed MTN so they aren't just expensive infantry anymore